 There are plenty of over-water adventures to be had too.
 Off Ibiza’s mountainous southwest tip, the rocky island of Es Vedrà is one of the hidden gems of the Mediterranean.
 Part of the Cala d’Hort nature reserve, this uninhabited island is said to be the gateway to Atlantis, dramatically emerging from the waters like an offshore volcano.

 The final touch on a marvelous Mediterranean getaway can be had at the Ibiza Bay Spa.
-Framed to the island’s tranquil natural beauty, warm colors and indulgent personality, the spa offers a wide range of restorative massages, high-performance facials and nourishing body treatments designed to stimulate and re-energized.
+Framed to the island’s tranquil natural beauty, warm colors and indulgent personality, the spa offers a wide range of restorative massages, high-performance facials and nourishing body treatments designed to stimulate and re-energize.
 The regimens take place in a cabana overlooking the sea or in stunning wooden-paneled treatment rooms, while the nail bar and John Frieda blow-dry salon provide the perfect end to a day’s pampering.

 What to Wear